kimjammer/Neuro/README.md

 and modify the last line of the open_stream() function where self.pyaudio_instance.open() is called.
 Add ", output_device_index=SPEAKERNUMBER" to the parameters of the .open() call.
 Save.

+Patch: In the RealtimeTTS library, CoquiEngine's output_worker_thread isn't daemonized, so th thread doesn't exit, preventing the program from exiting.
+It has been monkeypatched, see kimjammer/RealtimeTTS, until/if the fix is merged.

 ## Running

 Start text-generation-webui, go to the Parameters tab, then the Characters subtab, and create your own charcter.
 See